-What is catnip?The catnip plant is a member of the mint family, and is native to Europe and Asia.
-It contains the volatile oil (an oil that evaporates in the air) nepetalactone, which is found in the plants leaves, stems, and seeds.
+The catnip plant is a member of the mint family, and is native to Europe and Asia.
+It contains the volatile oil nepetalactone (an oil that evaporates in the air), which is found in the plants leaves, stems, and seeds.

 As a treat: Who says catnip can’t just be used for fun too?

 Do all cats like catnip?

 Not all cats are able to experience the effects of catnip.
 That is why some catnip blends come with a really cool powder called Silvervine.
 Some say it is even more popular with cats than catnip.
 It is a weird fruit from Asia that is dried and ground up into a powder that cats LOVE.
 This blend is great for cats that aren’t usually too interested in catnip!
 You can grab a little bag here.

 If you have a kitten though, you won’t know if they are affected by catnip right away.
 Young kitties aren’t able to feel the effects of catnip until they are about 6 months old or older.

 Choosing the best catnip: